apietrelli/myVCF/docs/feature.rst

 Change default columns view
 ---------------------------

-By default myVCF visualize a set of columns in the gene/region view composed by the principal annotation given by the VCF file.
+By default myVCF visualizes a set of columns in the gene/region view composed by the principal annotation given by the VCF file.

 You can change the default view by accessing to the *DB settings page* |dbcolview_button|